mel-chiu/Vue-animalWeb/README.md

 ## Features

 1. Overlay menu
-2. 3 related polarid photos
+2. 3 related polaroid photos
 3. Discover different topics

 ## How to use?